primefaces/primefaces/README.md

   </repositories>
   ```

-- Snapshot (jakarta; JSF 3.0; should NOT be used in production environments!)
+- Snapshot (jakarta; Faces 3.0 - Faces 4.0; should NOT be used in production environments!)

   ```xml
   <dependency>